khanlab/hippunfold/docs/tutorials/outputs.md

 # Outputs of hippunfold

-The `PATH_TO_OUTPUT_DIR` folder containsis a `logs` and `work` folder for troubleshooting, but for most purposes all the outputs of interest will be in a subfolder called `hippunfold` with the following structure:
+The `PATH_TO_OUTPUT_DIR` folder contains a `logs` and `work` folder for troubleshooting, but for most purposes all the outputs of interest will be in a subfolder called `hippunfold` with the following structure:

     hippunfold/
-    └── sub-001
+    └── sub-{subject}
         ├── anat
         ├── coords
         ├── qc
         ├── surf
         └── warps

-Briefly, `anat` contains preprocessed volumetric input images and output segmentations in nifti format, `surf` contains surface data in gifti format, `coords` contain Laplace fields spanning the hippocampus, `warps` contains transformations between unfolded and native or 'unfolded' space, and `qc` contains snapshots and useful diagnositc information for quality control.
+Briefly, `anat` contains preprocessed volumetric input images and output segmentations in nifti format, `surf` contains surface data in gifti format, `coords` contain Laplace fields spanning the hippocampus, `warps` contains transformations between unfolded and native or 'unfolded' space, and `qc` contains snapshots and useful diagnostic information for quality control.

 ## anat